 If all of this sounds like more work than you want to dedicate to a sandal, perhaps consider something simpler with more of a traditional flip-flop shape.
 The Ohana was our top scorer for comfort and required zero breaking in (though that may not be the case for everyone).
 The North Face Base Camp Lite, our Best Buy for Sporty Adventures, was also a very approachable and cozy flip that required no break-in time.

-Breaking in the Gizeh took a bit of work, but we were rewarded with a cozy supportive sandal that we didn't want to take off.
+Breaking in the original Gizeh takes a bit of work, but you will be rewarded with a cozy supportive sandal that you won't want to take off.

 Support & Stability